Stable envelopes for slices of the affine Grassmannian: T -equivariant geometry

-The Incidence condition says that restrictions to $\T$-weight subspaces of $\GrTangent{\sigmai{i}}^{\wtalpha}$ and $\GrTangent{\sigmai{i+1}}^{\wtalpha}$ are equal if the weight subspace belongs to their intersection (i.e. is non-trivial in both of them).
-We will show this by connecting corresponding dots with a straight lines.
+The Incidence Condition says that restrictions to $\T$-weight subspaces of $\GrTangent{\sigmai{i}}^{\wtalpha}$ and $\GrTangent{\sigmai{i+1}}^{\wtalpha}$ are equal if the weight subspace belongs to their intersection (i.e., is non-trivial in both of them).
+We will show this by connecting the corresponding dots with straight lines.
 This is shown on \refFig{FigIncidCond} in all three cases which can occur in the case of minuscule $\colambda_i$'s.

-If the dots are connected by a line, they give one tangent vector, since these components must be equal.
-If the left or right end of a chain of lines end with a cross of Left or Right boundary condition, then the restrictions to each dot on this line must be zero.
-These lines are "irrelevant", they don't give a tangent vector.
-To make the picture clearer we'll denote these ones by dashed lines and won't put dots on them.
+If the dots are connected by a line, they give one tangent vector since these components must be equal.
+If the left or right end of a chain of lines end with a cross of Left or Right boundary Condition, then the restrictions to each dot on this line must be zero.
+These lines are "irrelevant", they do not give a tangent vector.
+To make the picture clearer we will denote these ones by dashed lines and will not put dots on them.
 Typical pictures we get are shown on \refFig{FigTangentWeights}.
-The connected components of red (non-dashed) lines give $1$-dimensional subspaces of $T^{\wtalpha}_p X$ of weight $\wtalpha + k\hbar$ where $k$ is the height of this line on the plot.
+The connected components of the red (non-dashed) lines give $1$-dimensional subspaces of $T^{\wtalpha}_p X$ of weight $\wtalpha + k\hbar$ where $k$ is the height of this line in the plot.